 Google DeepMind

 Google DeepMind is the AI research division of Alphabet/Google, formed from the 2023 merger of Google Brain and DeepMind.
 It is responsible for some of the most consequential breakthroughs in AI history — including AlphaGo, AlphaZero, AlphaFold, and the Gemini model family.
+Google rivals only Amazon for the most comprehensive layer coverage in the agentic economy, with meaningful presence at all seven layers.

 From Games to Science